 So what does cloud change?
 Staffing is an obvious one; people have access to physical machines that didn’t go through your vetting process.
 Access management is another; these staff don’t authenticate via your corporate systems.
 Patch management?
 Inventory management?
 Physical security?
 The list of things ‘below the line’ goes on and on.

 Which is where we have to start to trust, but have a level of verification.
-There are now a number of certifications that companies can attain to help you gain confidence in the black box.
+There are now a number of certifications that companies can attain to help you gain confidence in the opaque box.
 The primary one is the SOC2 report, which is part of SSAE18 and replaces the older SAS70 reports.

 The SOC reports can be used as a baseline and audited by a trusted auditor.
 You don’t want a SOC report from “Joe’s bait and audit shop”!
 A properly performed audit can help provide assurance that many of the below the line controls a company would provide on-premise are also being met by the CSP in the cloud.
 You may also be interested in the SOC1 and SOC3 reports; all in all they provide a pretty comprehensive picture of the control state of a CSP.